Working pictures of THORChain. Work in progress. Please provide feedback in the Dev discord server - DevOps channel.

 High Level App View See larger PDF version here

-1. THORChain will see the BTC Tx in the Mempool – but wait times are applied before processing (depending on the size of the swap (inbound liquidity)).
-This is seen by the blockscanner which can see the mempool of the full BTC node.
-This Tx is translated to a standard witness transaction and sent to the Observer service.
+1. THORChain will see the BTC transaction in the Mempool.
+However, transactions must be confirmed and wait times are applied before processing based on the swap size (inbound liquidity).
+This is seen by the blockscanner which has access to a full BTC node running within the THORNode cluster.
+THORChain translates this transaction into a standard witness transaction and sent to the Observer service.
 From there they are packaged, signed and sent to THORChain for processing (via the bridge).

 2. Inbound funds are sent to the Asgard Vault.

-3. VM does not apply to THORChain, is a blockchain application or a replicated state machine.
+3. Virtual Machines (VMs) does not apply to THORChain, it is a blockchain application or a replicated state machine.

-4. THORChain has two levels of processing – external and internal.
+4. THORChain has two levels of processing – external (TSS) and internal (Tendermint).

 5. Tendermint broadcasts messages via the Gossip protocol (same as flooding) and gets consensus on the txs, but it is up to THORChain to check everything is good, e.g. Tx Out matches Swap Tx In, BlockHeight is correct and so on.

-6. Nodes agree on the out tx (as per above) but only one node is selected to send the ETH Tx.
+6. Nodes agree on the out tx (as per above).
+A TSS vault is selected to send the ETH Transaction.

-8. Bifrost can only send messages that it gets from the THORChain bridge, so indirectly when a node send an ETH Tx, it already has 2/3 consensus.
-That said, as a node has the private key to its own YGG vault, the node does not need consensus to send from it’s own vault (but it will be slashed 1.5x value if it does).
+8. Bifrost can only send messages that it gets from the THORChain bridge, so indirectly when the Asgard Vault sends an ETH transaction, it already has 2/3 consensus.

-9. Yep, Tx goes to ETH’s mempool as normal.
+9. Transaction goes to ETH’s mempool as normal.

-10. Once finds leave THORChain, it creates an OutboundTx which is then sent THORChain.
+10. Once the funds leave THORChain, it creates an OutboundTx which is then observed by THORChain (Bifrost).
 This ensures that what was sent is what was meant to be sent.

-Some memo types like swap will create an outbound message, others like add do not.
+Memos types like swap will create an outbound message, others like add or RUNEPool+ do not.
+See Transaction Memos for a full list of memos.

-This follows in inbound only.
+This diagram follows the inbound process only.
 There would be a separate flow for the outbound MsgOutboundTx once the ETH is sent.
 Swap Code Flow See larger PDF version here

 High Level Add Liquidity Example